streamr-dev/streamr-client-javascript/README.md

 Option | Default value | Description
 ------ | ------------- | -----------
-url | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. authKey | null | Define default authKey to use when none is specified in the call to `client.subscribe`. autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
+url | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. apiKey | null | Define default apiKey to use when none is specified in the call to `client.subscribe`. autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
 Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last stream is unsubscribed.
 Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`.